 Reclaimed asphalt pavement refers to old materials that have been ground up for use in the production of new pavement.
 There are many benefits associated with the use of RAP in roadway paving, including freeing up landfill space, resulting in environmental friendliness and economic savings over the pavement’s life cycle (ADOT).

 According to the United States Environmental Protection Agency: National Service Center for Environmental Publications (EPA: NSCEP), three techniques may be used to incorporate RAP into the mixture: plant-recycled hot mix asphalt, hot in-place recycling, and cold in-place recycling.

 Schedule an Appointment for Asphalt Paving in Phoenix

-L&L Asphalt has years of experience installing new materials, correcting pavement issues, and managing dust abatement programs throughout Arizona.
+L&L Asphalt has years of experience installing new materials, and correcting pavement issues throughout Arizona.
 Our paving specialists can answer all your questions about asphalt paving in Phoenix and pavement materials, including reclaimed asphalt pavement, so that you may make an informed decision.